Private Sector Development

 Rwanda aims to become a middle income country by 2020.
 A strong private sector is a key success factor for such a development.
 The Eco Emploi cooperation system focuses therefore on a variety of initiatives to support a sustainable development of the private sector.
-Main target group of the interventions are Small and Medium Enterprises (SME):
+The main target group of the interventions are Small and Medium Enterprises (SME):

 Rwanda Public Private Dialogue